HemitSystemutvikling/ePROM/Personverninnstillinger.md

 * Id -The guid of the PersonvernInnstilling.
 * Name - The name of the PersonvernInnstilling.
 * Status - The status of the PersonvernInnstilling.
+* SequenceNumber - Sequence number for the resident instance of PersonvernInnstilling.
+* CreatedDateTimeOffset - Timestamp for when the first instance of the resident's PersonvernInnstilling was created.
+* LastChangedDateTimeOffset - Timestamp of the last change of PersonvernInnstilling.

 ### Feilsituasjoner